flimflam-austin/hugo-cms-test/content/quick_reads/20201111-dave-ramsey-qtd/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > _“What happens at your house is more important than what happens at the White House.”_
+      <div><blockquote><em>“What happens at your house is more important than
+      what happens at the White House.”</em></blockquote><p></p></div>
     citation: DAVE RAMSEY
     _key: c27adc23c5f7
   - order: 1
     useCheckmark: true
     body: >-
-      National radio host & best-selling author Dave Ramsey responding to those either exuberant or depressed from the U.S. presidential election.
+      <div><p>National radio host &amp; best-selling author Dave Ramsey
+      responding to those either exuberant or depressed from the U.S. presidential election.
 The personal finance expert, advises followers to pay down debt.
 One side effect of the pandemic?
-Data shows Americans have saved more, paid debt and improved their credit ratings.
+Data shows Americans have saved more, paid debt and improved their credit ratings.</p><p></p></div>
     citation: VIEW SOURCES
     _key: 095bbf622e45